Mikail3/Snake/README.md

 # Snake
 Object Oriented Project
 C++ Snake.
-Ability to play in QT with a GUI and polymorphism
+Ability to play in QT with a GUI and polymorphisme